jonurry/CV/README.md

 Also designing, implementing and maintaining the Connectors Platform, which currently runs billions of transactions per month.

-The Tray.io platform is used my many companies including CircleCI, Copper, DigitalOcean, GitHub, HackerOne, IBM, Intercom, Invision, Iterable, Lyft, Mixpanel, New Relic, Outreach and SAP.
+The Tray.io platform is used by many companies including CircleCI, Copper, DigitalOcean, GitHub, HackerOne, IBM, Intercom, Invision, Iterable, Lyft, Mixpanel, New Relic, Outreach and SAP.

 `Node.js` ・ `JavaScript` ・ `TypeScript` ・ `AWS` ・ `Terraform` ・ `TDD` ・ `Jest` ・ `GitHub` ・ `Jira`